Myres S. McDougal: Career

 His students included: Byron R. White, Bill Clinton, Nicholas Katzenbach, and José A. Cabranes.

-As a property scholar, Professor McDougal was famous for asking the question, later asked and answered in United States v.
+As a property scholar, McDougal was famous for asking the question, later asked and answered in United States v.
 Willow River Power Co., whether the courts protect an asserted interest because it is a property right or is it a property right because the courts protect it.
 Professor McDougal was also famous for popularizing in legal analysis the concept of hierarchy of values, and the fact that different jurists' or analysts' resolution of particular legal controversies could be explained as the result of their having different hierarchies of values.
 McDougal wrote the amicus brief " Presidential Treaty Termination", generally credited with the District Court ruling against President Carter's unilateral termination of the US Taiwan mutual defense treaty.
 (McDougal and Joseph A Strauss) NYLS, 1980.

-Professor McDougal was president of the American Society of International Law and was president of the Association of American Law Schools.
+McDougal was president of the American Society of International Law and was president of the Association of American Law Schools.